outlaw1988/src-custom-dictionary/README.md

 # src-custom-dictionary
 Project related to custom dictionary.
-You can add any word and equivalent in other language (you can split words into categories).
-In next step application performs an exam.
+You can add any word and equivalent in other language (splitting words into categories is also possible).
+In the next step application performs an exam.